Future-House/data-analysis-crow/README.md

-# Data Analysis Crow: A Versatile Data Analysis Agent
+# Data Analysis Crow: A Jupyter Notebook Agent

-Data Analysis Crow is an AI agent framework designed to perform complex data analysis tasks by iteratively working through Jupyter notebooks.
+Data Analysis Crow is an AI agent framework designed to perform complex scientific data analysis tasks by iteratively working through Jupyter notebooks.
 This agent takes in datasets and prompts, then systematically explores, analyzes, and interprets the data to provide comprehensive answers and insights.

-The agent was used to produce the trajectories for the [BixBench benchmark](https://github.com/Future-House/bixbench), demonstrating its capabilities in handling complex bioinformatics tasks.
+The agent was used to produce the trajectories for the [BixBench benchmark](https://github.com/Future-House/bixbench).

 ## Key Features